-The Department of Food Science and Human Nutrition is jointly administered by the College of Agriculture and Life Sciences and the College of Human Sciences.
+The Department of Food Science and Human Nutrition is jointly administered by the College of Agriculture and Life Sciences and the College of Health and Human Sciences.
 All curricula offered by the department are available to students in either college.
 These majors include:

 Visit the department web site at: www.fshn.hs.iastate.edu.